jayeml/Pygame-Raycast-Engine/README.md

 v0.3.1
 - removed some debugging code accidentally left in in previous update
 - can now rotate the player using the mouse
 - a and d keys are now used for strafing

-Bugs to fix:
-- sprites appearing without player placing them
-- sprites not rendering and/or not rendering in the right position
-- sprites locking to a line when reloading them
+v0.4.0
+- fixed sprite rendering bugs
+- updated dude texture